 Don’t drink too much or swear too much.
 Don’t make sexual innuendos or references to exes.
 Try to avoid cruel or insulting remarks or stories that are liable to make anyone look bad.
 Stay positive in the stories you choose and in all things build up your loved one so that they can look back on the memories of your speech with a smile.

 Happily ever after...

-What’s the most important thing to portray in a wedding speech?
+What’s the most important thing to portray in a great wedding speech?
 Do your best to deliver a speech that is authentic and shows your love for the couple and your determination for them to enjoy their day.
 That way you can avoid contributing to the statistic that 50% of wedding guests say a bad wedding speech almost ruined the day.
-Practise makes perfect, so don't leave wedding speech planning until the last minute if you're nervous.
+Practice makes perfect, so don't leave wedding speech planning until the last minute if you're nervous.

 Good luck - remember that you’re among friends, they want you to do well and, even if you do slip up, take it in your stride, make a joke out of it if you can and then hit the bar!

 "My wedding speech went off very well, and I felt good about it as I spoke.
 So a big thank you to you for all your help.
 Your training made a big difference.
 That leaves two daughters not yet married, with one looking likely so I may well be back for more training!"

 Would you like some 1-on-1 professional help with your speech for an upcoming wedding?
 Get in touch to find out about our Wedding Speech Coaching course.